 • Disconnect the disposal from its mounting bracket.
 If you happen to be connected with a snap-ring, insert a flat screwdriver and snap right between the flange and the snap-ring.

 • Twist the disposal in a counterclockwise direction to remove it away from the sink.
 You may need to loosen the clamp that you will find on the side if you happen to have a three-bold assembly.
 You can do this by simply turning the handle also in a counterclockwise direction.

-• The last step to removing Sinkmaster garbage disposal parts is to pull downward and lift the edge away from the mount.
-Twist slightly to pull away from the clamp and then to remove completely, pull straight down.
+• The last step to removing Sinkmaster garbage disposal parts is to pull down and lift the edge away from the mount.
+Twist slightly to pull away from the clamp, and then to remove completely, pull straight down.

 Where To Buys Sink master Parts?

 There are various websites that have sink master garbage disposal leaking parts readily available.
 Of course, you could go direct to sink master, and I would definitely recommend this if your unit is under warranty.